 Reassure the student that making a referral isn't a rejection.
 For example:

 Offer to keep the student company while they call for an appointment, or to call on behalf of the student while they are sitting there with you.
 Offer to come with the student to their first appointment.

-"Even though you will be talking with your counselor about this, I want us to keep in touch about how things are going for you."
+"Even though you will be talking with your therapist about this, I want us to keep in touch about how things are going for you."

 Suggest that the student learn more before making an appointment and refer the student to our web site, which has information about all our services as well as links to helpful web sites on a variety of topics.

-Let the student know what to expect if they come talk with a counselor.
+Let the student know what to expect if they come talk with a clinician.
 For example:

-Counselors are here to help all AU students make the most of their university experience - consulting a counselor doesn't mean you are "crazy" or "sick."
+Clinicians are here to help all AU students make the most of their university experience - consulting a therapist doesn't mean you are "crazy" or "sick."

 The student can either call or stop by the Counseling Center to make a first appointment or "intake," which can usually be scheduled within a few days - if it's an urgent situation, the student should say so, and they will be seen sooner.

 In a first appointment, the student will discuss with the clinician the situation or feelings that are troubling them, and what sort of assistance the student might find helpful.
 The clinician and student will work together to locate and access whatever the student needs, whether that is a brief consultation, ongoing counseling, a specialized treatment program, a support group, psychiatric medication, etc.All discussions and records at the Counseling Center are confidential.
 For more information on the nature and limits of confidentiality, call the Counseling Center at x3500.